nap3-za/Django-FSA-Template/README.md

-# Django REST API Backend - Managed Content Sites
+# Django Backend - Managed Content Sites

 ## Overview
-This is a Django REST Framework (DRF) template designed to integrate with the React frontend.
-It includes preset configurations for a scalable API.
+This is a Fullstack Django Project template designed with a Bootstrap-based frontend.
+It includes preset configurations for a scalable django project.

 It has a prebuilt authentication system with a custom user model (Account).
-All you need is a frontend application.

-All authentication is done via the Django Admin
+Just duplicate and you're off to the races

 ## Features
-- **Django REST Framework** for API development
 - **Modular Apps** under `core/apps`
 - **Media & Static File Handling**
 - **Environment Configuration** using `.env`